jlyon/ocr-anything/README.md

    ./ocr.sh path/to/file/name
    ```

-The script by default will return a JSON string containing
+The script by default will print a JSON string containing:
  - text : The text that was read from the file
  - mimetype : The mimetype of the file
  - utility : The utility that was used.
 One of: text, ocr, pdf2text, convert